plotly/academy/_react/part-1.md

 };
 ```

-By using `props.children` as the third argument, this component will render it's children!
+By using `props.children` as the third argument, this component will render its children!
 We simply pass it to `createElement` as the first argument without passing any special properties, and our heading as the child:

 ```JS
 React.createElement(Wrapper, null,